SuvadeepMukherjee/Backend-Interview-Notes/SQL/Queries-Notes-Final.md

 - `%` represents zero, one, or multiple characters
 - `_` represents one single character

 #### Q3:The `ORDER BY` keyword is used to sort the result set in ascending or descending order.
-By default, it sorts in what  order ?
+By default it sorts in what  order ?

 **Answer**:The `ORDER BY` keyword is used to sort the result set in ascending or descending order.
 By default, it sorts in ascending order.
 To sort in descending order, use the `DESC` keyword.